sciZer0/7/v/README.md

 This is both unjust and inefficient.

-The thing is that only highly-democratic blockchains are able to be both just and highly efficient – plus, remaining highly-sustainable.
+The thing is that only highly-democratic blockchains are able to be both just and highly-efficient – plus, remaining highly-sustainable.

 Ideally, blockchains must be highly-democratic from day one and exactly people (users) must rule the blockchains.